MinaProtocol/mina/frontend/website/docs/contributing.md

 Coda is entirely open source, and the code is distributed under the terms of the [Apache License 2.0](https://github.com/CodaProtocol/coda/blob/master/LICENSE).

-## Coda Grants

-There are also a [limited set of grants]() for projects related to Coda's development.
-Many of these focus on development, but more will be added in the areas of design and community development.
-Stay tuned for more info on the grant program.

 ## Reporting Issues

 If you notice any [Code of Conduct](../code-of-conduct) violations, please follow the [Reporting Guidelines](../reporting-guidelines) to file a report and alert the community to any bad behavior.